UPPMAX/naiss_intro_python/docs/sessions/the_way_of_the_program.md

     NameError: name 'cheese' is not defined
     ```

-### Exercise 2: Running a Python script
+## Exercise 2: Running a Python script

-!!!- info "Learning outcomes"

-    - create a Python script
-    - run a Python script
-    - use a text editor on your HPC cluster

 Here we continue with
 [How to Think Like a Computer Scientist: Learning with Python 3](https://openbookproject.net/thinkcs/python/english3e/index.html)